TrentSPalmer/flask_photo_scaling_app/README.md

 ## dns

-login to your dns provider and add A and AAAA records for photo_app.example.com
+login to your dns provider and add A and AAAA records for photo_app.example.com and add A and AAA records for photos.example.com

 or for LAN testing or deployment, if you are running dnsmasq on your router, you can add something like the following to the `/etc/hosts` file, and then restart